Affiliate Marketing and SEO: What to Do with Affiliate LinksМануалы

 - Set up a redirect through your own domain.

 Choose a method according to your SEO strategy and technical capabilities.
 If your site does not suffer a negative effect, then leave it as it is and do nothing with affiliate links.
+That doesn't mean leaving an affiliate marketing campaign in the lurk.
+Remember to do affiliate marketing tracking to know its progress.
+Affiliate networks can add to the whole campaign effectiveness.

 A nofollow tag is perhaps one of the most wide-spread tags in link building, even among those who are just starting with SEO.
 A link with this tag does not affect search ranking.